 An initial appointment to the rank of assistant professor is for a probationary term of four academic years.
-During the third year of the four-year contract, the PTC will consider the faculty member's reappointment to a three-year contract.
+During the third year of the four-year contract, the APT will consider the faculty member's reappointment to a three-year contract.
 (Variations in this formula may be considered depending on exceptional factors, such as a faculty member's prior experience, family or medical leave, or other factors in which alterations to the "tenure clock" are deemed appropriate.
 Such conditions are outlined in the Faculty Handbook.)

-A. Dimensions of Performance for Tenure and Promotion to Associate Professor

-In addition to the general requirements for tenure and promotion to associate professor outlined in the Faculty Handbook, the Department of Government and Justice Studies expects candidates for promotion and tenure to meet additional performance criteria, particularly in the area of research and scholarship.
+A. Dimensions of Performance for Tenure and Promotion to Associate Professor in the Faculty Handbook, the Department of Government and Justice Studies expects candidates for promotion and tenure to meet additional performance criteria, particularly in the area of research and scholarship.
 It should be noted that while tenure and promotion decisions may be separate for a variety of reasons, the standards expected of the faculty member are the same.